Rashid al-Haj Ibrahim: Role in Palestine war

+From a letter to the chairman of the Arab Higher Committee Amin al-Husayni in May 1947, Al-Haj Ibrahim wrote that Jews in Europe became symbols of "baseness and cheating" and that the "Arab world faces destruction [because]... the Jews want to take over Egypt, because Moses came from there", and Lebanon and Syria "because they built the Temple with Lebanese cedars, and they want Iraq because our forefather Abraham came from there and they [feel they] have a right to Hijaz because Ishmael came from there and they demand Transjordan, because it was part of Palestine and Solomon's kingdom".
+He also believed that a Jewish state in Palestine would establish a giant navy and air force, and build atomic weapons, with which to spread fear in the Arab world.

 Hostilities between Jews and Arabs in Palestine erupted as the British withdrew in mid-1947.
 In Haifa, a 14-member National Committee (NC) was established on December 2, with al-Haj Ibrahim as its chairman.
 He led the committee until its disestablishment in April 1948 during the thick of the war.
-He wrote to al-Husayni the "Arab world faces destruction [because]... the Jews want to take over [ Egypt, Syria, Lebanon, Transjordan, Iraq, and the Hejaz ]."
-According to Israeli historian Benny Morris, he believed that the Jews would establish a "giant" navy and air force and built atomic weapons with which to spread fear among the Arab people.
 Nonetheless, from the beginning of hostilities in December 1947, al-Haj Ibrahim encouraged moderation and pursued a ceasefire between the Arab and Jewish paramilitary forces, declaring the "Arabs were interested in quiet in Haifa..."

 Opposition with al-Husayni's policies in the city mounted with al-Haj Ibrahim threatening to leave the city along with all of its senior politicians if al-Husayni continued to order attacks against Jewish forces there.
 Many senior politicians, including 11 out of the 15 NC members, had already left the city despite persuasion by al-Haj Ibrahim to remain in the city and help the Arab inhabitants face Jewish irregulars.
 Nonetheless, he left Palestine himself in early April 1948.
 He did so apparently after quarreling with the Lebanese Druze commander of the Arab Liberation Army (ALA) in Haifa, Amin Izz al-Din Nabahani.